RayMoz/training-bookinfo/README.md

 ### Python app - Productpage

-Python is also auto instrumented.
-It would not need a code change or config change, but we are using Flask and there is an issue with the debug mode as this reloads the app and that will strip the autoinstrumentation.
+Python is also auto instrumented. https://opentelemetry.io/docs/zero-code/python/

+It would normally, not need a code or config change, but we are using Flask and there is an issue with the debug mode as this reloads the app and that will strip the autoinstrumentation.
 When debug is set to "true", the OTel instrumentation will not work.
 If you need the debug mode, then you need to disable the reloader like in this code snippet (last lines of the productpage.py)

 ```python
 if __name__ == "__main__":